Ella Rubin: Career

 Rubin made her film debut in a supporting role in the romantic comedy film The Rewrite (2014) starring Hugh Grant and Marisa Tomei.
 She has since acted in minor roles in shows such as the Hulu comedy series Difficult People (2017), the Showtime drama series Billions (2018), and the Netflix comedy series The Chair (2021).
 Rubin made her Broadway debut in the 2019 revival of The Rose Tattoo starring opposite Tomei.

-She had a recurring role as Bianca Breer in the HBO Max update Gossip Girl from 2021 to 2023.
+She had a recurring role as Pippa Sykes in the HBO Max update Gossip Girl from 2021 to 2023.
 She played Natalie Gibson in the Hulu limited series The Girl from Plainville (2022) starring Elle Fanning.
 In 2023, she acted in the coming-of-age surrealist comedy The Sweet East directed by Sean Price Williams.
 In 2024, she had a supporting role in the Anne Hathaway-led romantic comedy The Idea of You on Prime Video and played Vera in Sean Baker's film Anora starring Mikey Madison.

 In 2025, Rubin played the role of lead protagonist Clover Paul in the horror film Until Dawn.
+In 2026, Rubin starred as Annie Jacobson in the Amazon Prime Video young adult drama series Sterling Point, marking her first leading role in a television series.